Lake City’s Insurance Specialist

-Coverage A: your physical home (rooms, fireplaces, floorings, etc.) and the structures attached to it, such as an attached garage.
+Coverage A: covers the physical structure of the home (ceilings, walls, flooring) and the areas attached to it, such as an attached garage.

-Not all structures that exist on your property are actually attached to your house, that’s where, Coverage B steps in.
+Not all structures that exist on your property are attached to your house, that is where, Coverage B steps in.

-Coverage C, your personal possessions such as furniture, clothing and appliances are covered under Coverage C. Certain types of possessions are excluded or have limited coverage.
-Trevor Hickman Insurance will help you determine your unique property exclusions and limits of coverage.
+Coverage C: covers your personal possessions such as furniture, clothing and appliances are covered under Coverage C. Certain types of possessions are excluded or have limited coverage.
+Trevor Hickman Insurance can help you determine your unique property exclusions and limits of coverage.

 Coverage D or Loss of Use, this is also called Additional Living Expense.
-In the event of a major loss, and you are forced to live elsewhere while repairs are being made, this pays for your housing and other living expenses (like meals and laundry).
+In the event of a major loss, and you are forced to live elsewhere while repairs are being made, this provides money for your housing and other living expenses (meals and laundry).